skibanj/printf/README.md

 Tasks
-these is a group task between khangweni and juba
+This is a group task between khangweni and juba
 0. I'm not going anywhere.
 You can print that wherever you want to.
 I'm here and I'm a Spur for life write output to stdout, the standard output stream